 Cancer treatment can take the following forms:

-- Biological response modifier therapy – Biological response modifier therapy uses natural or artificial (created in a laboratory) materials to reconstruct the body's natural defenses against disease.
-Biological therapy includes monoclonal antibody therapy and vaccines.
+- Biological response modifier therapy: Biological response modifier therapy uses natural or artificial (created in a laboratory) materials to rebuild the body's natural defenses against disease.
+Biological therapy includes immunotherapy, gene therapy, vaccines, monoclonal antibody therapy, and some targeted therapies.
 (Monoclonal antibodies are created in a laboratory to work like natural antibodies, which are produced by the body's immune system to fight disease.)

 What are the side effects of cancer treatments?

-- Radiation – Side effects include fatigue, hair loss, skin problems (darkening, dryness, itchiness).
+- Radiation: Side effects include fatigue, hair loss, and skin problems (darkening, dryness, itchiness).

-- Biological response modifier therapy – This can result in symptoms that resemble the flu (fever, chills, muscle ache, etc.), skin rash, swelling, and increased tendency to bruise or bleed.
+- Biological response modifier therapy/immunotherapy: These therapies can cause symptoms that resemble the flu (fever, chills, muscle ache, etc.), skin rash, swelling, and increased tendency to bruise or bleed.

 If you are diagnosed with cancer, it's important to realize that you are not alone.
 You have your family and friends, and there are support groups for nearly every type of cancer.
 Ask your doctor for information about these groups.
 You can also contact your local chapter of the American Cancer Society for more information.